 “It’s fair to say Covid-19 has impacted us in a way we couldn’t have imagined before the pandemic hit.
 Pre-pandemic, social butterflies, risk-takers or outgoing people are now faced with a new reality – Covid anxiety.
 So much so that Professor Spada’s recent research showed us that 38% of participants strongly endorsed avoiding going out in public places because of fear of the virus.

 Cognitive behavioural therapy (CBT) can be helpful to stop negative cycles by breaking down things that make you feel bad, anxious or scared.
 CBT can make problems feel more manageable and can create coping mechanisms for when the feelings resurface.”

-If you think you or someone you love is struggling with Covid anxiety syndrome, you may decide to seek professional help.
-Engaging in Cognitive Behavioural Therapy during difficult times will help you recognise signs of anxiety and give you personalised advice on how to tackle these feelings.
+If you think you or someone you love is struggling with COVID-19 Anxiety Syndrome, you may decide to seek professional help.
+Engaging in Cognitive Behavioural Therapy during difficult times will help you recognise signs of anxiety and advise you on tackling these feelings.

 While we continue to navigate through the pandemic, CBT therapists can provide Remote Cognitive Behavioural Therapy sessions in the comfort of your home via telephone or digital channels.
 SilverCloud – Onebright’s online therapy programme – was designed to give clients access to flexible cognitive behavioural therapy, which is helpful for mild to moderate mental health issues like anxiety, low mood, or financial and work-related stress.

 At Onebright, our goal is to encourage vulnerable people to stop dismissing signs of depression, reach out for the support they need and get back to feeling like themselves.
-To find out more about CBT therapy, or to book an appointment with a BABCP accredited therapist, please call us on 020 3795 8718, or send us a message.
+To find out more about CBT therapy in London or online CBT, or to book an appointment with a BABCP-accredited therapist, please call us on 020 3795 8718, or send us a message.